Explore this course:

 You’ll learn through hands-on laboratory sessions, problem-solving classes, lectures, seminars and individual projects.

-Your individual research project will account for 75 credits of your course, where you’ll be working alongside PhD students and experienced postdoctoral researchers.
+Your individual research project is the biggest part of your course, where you’ll be working alongside PhD students and experienced postdoctoral researchers.
 Here you’ll gain extensive first-hand experience as a researcher, and will have access to the outstanding research facilities in Sheffield.

 Assessment

-You’ll be assessed through formal examinations and coursework which may include essays, poster presentations, coding assignments and a dissertation.
+You'll be assessed through formal examinations and coursework which may include essays, poster presentations, coding assignments, and a dissertation.

 Regular feedback is also provided, so you can understand your own development throughout the course.